Developmental psychology: Toddlerhood

-Infants shift between ages of one and two to a developmental stage known as toddlerhood.
-In this stage, an infant's transition into toddlerhood is highlighted through self-awareness, developing maturity in language use, and presence of memory and imagination.
+Infants shift between the ages of one and two to a developmental stage known as toddlerhood.
+In this stage, an infant's transition into toddlerhood is marked by self-awareness, linguistic development, and the emergence of memory and imagination.

 During toddlerhood, babies begin learning how to walk, talk, and make decisions for themselves.
 An important characteristic of this age period is the development of language, where children are learning how to communicate and express their emotions and desires through the use of vocal sounds, babbling, and eventually words.
 Self-control also begins to develop.
-At this age, children take initiative to explore, experiment and learn from making mistakes.
+At this age, children take the initiative to explore, experiment, and learn from making mistakes.
 Caretakers who encourage toddlers to try new things and test their limits, help the child become autonomous, self-reliant, and confident.
 If the caretaker is overprotective or disapproving of independent actions, the toddler may begin to doubt their abilities and feel ashamed of the desire for independence.
 The child's autonomic development is inhibited, leaving them less prepared to deal with the world in the future.
-Toddlers also begin to identify themselves in gender roles, acting according to their perception of what a man or woman should do.
+Toddlers also begin to identify with gender roles, acting according to their perception of what a man or woman should do.

 Socially, the period of toddler-hood is commonly called the "terrible twos".
 Toddlers often use their new-found language abilities to voice their desires, but are often misunderstood by parents due to their language skills just beginning to develop.
-A person at this stage testing their independence is another reason behind the stage's infamous label.
+A person at this stage, testing their independence, is another reason behind the stage's infamous label.
 Tantrums in a fit of frustration are also common.